Pinggy-io/pinggy_website/content/blog/ssh_reverse_tunnelling.md

   - AMP
 ---

 SSH reverse tunneling is a powerful tool that enables secure remote access to systems or services that are behind firewalls or NATs (Network Address Translation).
 It is often used to provide external access to local systems and services without modifying the network's security settings.
-In this detailed guide, we will break down SSH reverse tunneling, explain its applications, highlight security practices, discuss alternatives, and offer an example of how [Pinggy](https://pinggy.io) simplifies the process.
+In this detailed guide, we will break down SSH reverse tunneling, explain its applications, highlight security practices, and discuss alternatives.
+We will then discuss how [Pinggy](https://pinggy.io) uses SSH reverse tunneling to share applications and services from localhost.

 {{< image "ssh_reverse_tunnelling/ssh-reverse-tunneling-img.webp" "SSH Reverse Tunnelling" >}}

 ## What is SSH Reverse Tunneling?

 SSH (Secure Shell) reverse tunneling allows an external machine to connect to a local machine, even if that local machine is behind a firewall or doesn’t have a public-facing IP address.
-Unlike typical SSH port forwarding, where a local service connects outward to a remote service, reverse tunneling sends traffic from the remote system back to your local machine.
+Unlike typical SSH port forwarding, where traffic to a port in the local system is forwarded outward to a remote system, reverse tunneling sends traffic from the remote system back to your local machine.

 This technique is especially useful for:

+- Forwarding traffic from a remote system to a local system which is behind a NAT
 - Bypassing firewall restrictions
 - Accessing services on a local machine from a remote location
 - Enabling remote debugging or testing of applications